Medication and cash stolen from Catoosa County vehicle parked at Dollar General

 According to the Catoosa County Sheriff’s Department, the theft occurred just after 2 p.m. on May 7 at the Dollar General Store at 8532 Alabama Highway.

-The victim told deputies that she went into the store at approximately 2 p.m., spent 10 minutes inside, and returned to her vehicle to find that it had been ransacked.
+The victim told deputies that she went into the store about 2 p.m., spent 10 minutes inside, and returned to her vehicle to find that it had been ransacked.

 The victim admitted to deputies that she left the truck’s windows down, and that she left her purse inside, reports show.

-The victim said 82 Hydrocodone pills, $50 in cash, two phone chargers, and a bottle of cologne were stolen from the vehicle during the incident.
+The victim said 82 Hydrocodone pills, $50 in cash, two phone chargers, and a bottle of cologne were stolen from the vehicle.

-Anyone with information about the incident is encouraged to contact Detective Johnny Cunningham with the Catoosa County Sheriff’s Department at 706-935-2424.